 – What would be nice to have but not imperative?

 – What ancillary services will be essential from your vendors?

-3) Develop a long list of vendors
+3) Develop a long list of health technology vendors

 Step 3 involves locating every option you can find to satisfy your needs.
 Keep your search relatively shallow for now as you want to generate as many prospects as possible before shortening.
 Having an open mind is key to this section as vendors might offer solutions in ways you haven’t thought of or experienced before.